 - Carbohydrate counting (for tracking the number of grams of carbohydrates consumed each day) is especially important for patients with type 1 diabetes

-- Glycemic index (for tracking which carbohydrate foods increase blood sugar)
+- Glycemic index (for tracking which carbohydrate foods increase blood sugar the most)

 - Post-meal (post-prandial) glucose levels of less than 180 mg/dL

-Hemoglobin A1C Test.
-Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically every 2 to 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
-While fingerprick self-testing provides information on blood glucose for that day, the A1C test shows how well blood sugar has been controlled over the period of several months.
+Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically up to every 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
+While point of care (fingerstick) self-testing provides information on blood glucose for that moment, the A1C test shows how well blood sugar has been controlled over a period of several months.
 For most adults with well-controlled diabetes, A1C levels should be at around 7%.
 For children, A1C should be less than 7.5%.
-(For people who are not diabetic, normal A1C is <6%.)
+(For people who do not have diabetes, normal A1C is <6%.)

 Helpful Tips for Diet Maintenance